 Effective resolution requires collaborative approaches that balance economic needs with environmental protection, often involving innovative solutions that promote sustainable development.

 Cultural conflict arises from differences in cultural values, norms, or traditions between individuals or groups.
-This type of conflict can occur at both micro and macro levels, from interpersonal interactions to clashes between nations.
+It can occur at micro and macro levels, from interpersonal interactions to clashes between nations.

 The struggle for immigrants to maintain their cultural identity while assimilating into a new country illustrates cultural conflict.